mengbinhao/jack-note/docs/english/NPR.md

   - ploy n
   - soften v
   - tremendous adj
-  - considerale adj
+  - considerable adj
   - reversal n | invert vt | inversion n

   > so all in all
   > at the very least
-  > a lot of progess has been made
+  > a lot of progress has been made

 - 2019.7.10
   - shore n/vt
   - foe n
-  - demoracy n
+  - democracy n
   - tough n/adj/adv
   - neighborhood n | neighboring adj
   - begrudgingly adv